 MFOs hold a solid position in the Kazakh financial market.
 Following recent law amendments, only MFOs, pawnshops and credit partnerships are entitled to issue microcredit.
 Microlending activity by any other legal entities is prohibited.

 Fintech companies are becoming key players in the financial services market.
 Initially, fintech companies in Kazakhstan operated in the microlending and payments sphere.
 However, in 2020, the regulator forced companies providing online loans to undergo reregistration as MFOs, which are subject to regulation by the AFR.
 Consequently, most fintech companies now operate in the payments sphere only.
-As at 1 January 2021, there were 70 payment organisations in Kazakhstan.6 According to the NBK, in 2020, due to increased demand for online services as a result of covid-19, the value of cashless payments increased by 2.5 times to 35.3 trillion tenge.7
+As at February 2022, there were 81 payment organisations in Kazakhstan.7 According to the NBK, in 2021, the value of cashless payments increased by 2.1 times to 73.1 trillion tenge.8

 The payments industry in Kazakhstan is represented by both local payment systems, such as the interbank payment system operated by the NBK, and international payment systems, such as Mastercard, Visa and UnionPay.
 Payment systems provide payment infrastructure and various high-technology services associated with payments to Kazakh banks.
 Operators of foreign payment systems must notify the NBK on commencement of their operations in Kazakhstan and must comply with general requirements of Kazakh law, such as regarding reporting, personal data and antitrust regulation.
 However, as yet there is no detailed regulation applicable to foreign payment systems and their services, which provides them with great opportunities in the Kazakh market.

 Cross-border lending to Kazakh borrowers by foreign banks